-Rick Jaggers’ career as a computer systems engineer spans 25 years, when he was working as a contractor for the U. S. Government.
+Rick Jaggers’ career as a computer systems engineer spans over 25 years, when he was working as a contractor for the U. S. Government.

 He had a Top Secret Clearance and all that.
 It lapsed when he left government service.

 He moved to Atlanta, Georgia, about 1990.
 Ten years later he moved to Key West, Florida, and a year later (2003) he moved to the Tampa Bay area.